hawadoh/personal-website/content/research/urss/n-epr-test.md

 **What about completeness?**
 We will soon see that the proof for completeness (avoiding **false rejects** of close states) is not a *deterministic* guarantee, but a *statistical* one.
 It's the promise that if you are given a good state, your experiment will correctly identify it with very high confidence $1 - \alpha$.
 This guarantee comes from the power of the Chernoff-Hoeffding concentration bound, and we will see the full reasoning below.

-> **Remark.** You might notice that this explicit discussion of sufficient and necessary conditions was not needed for the single-copy test.
-This is because the single-copy proof is more direct - in that case, the Asymptotic EPR Identity Bound ($\delta \geq \varepsilon^2/2$) provides a single, powerful, and symmetric link between the trace distance $\varepsilon$ and the error rate $\delta$, without needing to use fidelity as an intermediary, so it implicitly contains both the necessary and sufficient logic needed to construct the test.
-In contrast, the multi-copy proof uses the asymmetric Fuchs-van de Graaf inequalities, forcing us to explicitly analyse the logical direction for each guarantee.
+> **Remark.** You might notice that this explicit discussion of sufficient and necessary conditions was not needed for the single-pair test.
+This is because the single-pair proof is more direct - in that case, the Asymptotic EPR Identity Bound ($\delta \geq \varepsilon^2/2$) provides a single powerful link between the trace distance $\varepsilon$ and the error rate $\delta$, without needing to use fidelity as an intermediary, so it implicitly contains both the necessary and sufficient logic needed to construct the test.
+In contrast, the multi-pair proof uses the asymmetric Fuchs-van de Graaf inequalities, forcing us to explicitly analyse the logical direction for each guarantee.

 Let's quickly verify that $F_n^2 \geq 1 - \varepsilon_1^2$ is a sufficient condition for $D_n \leq \varepsilon_1$ ($\mathbf{H_0}$):
 $$